-Many may think this is unnecessary, but in fact, it is one of the most important aspects to obtaining your money source while in another country.
+Many may think this is unnecessary, but in fact, it is one of the most important aspects to securing a jon and obtaining your money source while in another country.
 You need to show employers you are able to compete with local talent and even go beyond.
 Think; why would they choose you instead of someone who already speaks their language?

 You can’t just move to a country without some cash in your bank account.
 This is because you need to be able to survive for the first couple of months as you set up your accommodation and also job prospects.
 Are you staying in hostels?
 How much is an average carton of milk?
 Bread?
 Internet?
 You can find this information here: numbeo.com